Estimated reading time: 6 minutes

 You are developing a new technology, and you ask yourself, what is the best market for this technology?
 In other words, who might have an interest in buying your technology?
 And how many interested people or organizations are out there, i.e. how big is your market?

 It might be counterintuitive, but it might be good to look for niche markets.
 Looking for niche markets is an example of what innovation analysts do.

 Why niche markets?

-So, how do you find a niche market for your new tech?
+So, how can you find niche markets for your new technology?

 How Mergeflow helps you discover niche markets

 Let’s say you just developed a new collaborative robotics technology.
 You could now spend days searching the web, aggregating your findings, etc..
 Or you could treat yourself to a fancy but expensive market report from a consultancy.
 And then very likely find that the report does not really address your specific question because it was written for a more general audience, and that in order to really address your question, you’d also have to buy this, that, and the other report.

 Or you could use Mergeflow for discovering niche markets.
 Mergeflow uses natural language processing to extract market estimates from news, blogs, press releases, company websites and other sources.
 Then, it normalizes and aggregates the extracted data into a table.
 This means that you can search Mergeflow for your technology, zoom in on markets, and simply order the markets by size (smallest first in this case).

 Mergeflow collects and analyzes market estimates from news and other sources.
 A task that used to take days of manual work is now just one search, and you’re done in minutes.